FallenAngel-PP/Cheesy_Magisk/README.md

 4. (Optional) Frida and/or Cheat Engine servers are installed as Magisk modules
 5. After a reboot, the process must be repeated

-Due to android's app limitations, you have to run the program twice.
-- On first run it sets selinux to permissive and restarts system-server
-- On second run it has permission to use 'mount' command and installs magisk

 ---

 ## 🧩 Optional Modules